KcLimitless/FoodVisionMini/README.md

 ## Project Overview
 The Food Vision Mini project involves:
-- Loading a dataset of food images.
+- Loading dataset of food images(subsets of food101 pizza, steak, sushi images).
 - Create Datasets and DataLoaders
 - Getting the pretrained models, freezing the base layers and changing the classifier head (Fine-tuning the models on customized dataset).